Ischigualasto Formation: Climate and paleoenvironment

 A 2004 study evaluated the geological composition of an Ischigualasto paleosol derived from a weathered basalt flow about 45 m above the base of the formation.
 The paleosol in question, later labelled as a type H paleosol, was a vertisol (indicating strong wet and dry seasons) preserving a horizon rich in goethite (a weathering product facilitated by cool rainwater) alongside high concentrations of kaolinite and a lack of carbonate (both indicative of high moisture).
 The estimated mean annual temperature was similar to Marion Island or southernmost Norway, as low as 3 to 9 C. Precipitation was comparable to a cool mediterranean climate, exceeding 750 to 1000 mm/yr but with strong wet and dry seasons.

 Later studies indicate strong climate fluctuations through the formation, with some members characterized by a semi-arid climate.
-When the same authors sampled a broader range of paleosols in 2006, their conclusions were modified. δ^{18}O values were extracted from calcarous nodules preserved in the three upper members of the formation.
+When the same authors sampled a broader range of paleosols in 2006, their conclusions were modified. δ^{18}O values were extracted from calcareous nodules preserved in the three upper members of the formation.
 These values suggested mean annual temperatures below 11 C, only barely warmer than the previous estimate.
 Precipitation was more erratic through the formation's history, as indicated by variation in the frequency of low-moisture (calcareous) and high-moisture (non-calcareous) paleosols.
 Calcareous paleosols (types C, E, and F) are common in the Cancha de Bochas and lower Valle de la Luna members, but rare or absent in the rest of the formation.
 This suggests that the middle part of the formation experienced a cool semi-arid climate while the early and later parts were more humid.